 .bat files for

 floppy disks.
-We could simply send the floppies to our customers via
+This allowed us to simply send the floppies to our

 During those years, I earned some reputation as a